Travis Weaver

-Travis Robert Weaver (born June 18, 1992) is an American legislator serving as a member of the Illinois House of Representatives for the 93rd district.
+Travis Robert Weaver (born June 18, 1992) is an American politician who has served in the Illinois House of Representatives for the 93rd district since 2023.

 Career

 Weaver worked in various roles at Caterpillar from 2015 until 2022, ending his career as a strategy manager.
 Weaver remains active in business as an investor in start up businesses and a business professor at Bradley University and the University of Illinois-Springfield.

 Legislative career

-As of April 2, 2024, Weaver is a member of the following Illinois House committees:
+As of 2024, Weaver is a member of the following Illinois House committees: